Anupam-Vishwakarma/Pizza-Sales-Dashboard/README.md

 ## 📊 Dashboard Features

 - **Dynamic Filtering Options:** Users can filter data by date, pizza type, and more.
-- **KPI Metrics:** Key metrics such as total revenue, average order value, and total pizzas sold.
+- **KPI Metrics:** Key metrics include total revenue, average order value, and total pizzas sold.
 - **Sales Trends:** Visualizations showing daily and monthly sales trends.
 - **Top and Bottom Performers:** Insights into the best and worst-selling pizzas.